Tito Jackson (politician): Post-City Council activities and career

-In the 2021 Boston mayoral election, Jackson endorsed the unsuccessful primary election campaign of Kim Janey.
+In the 2021 Boston mayoral election, Jackson endorsed the unsuccessful primary election campaign of Acting Mayor Kim Janey.
 After Janey was eliminated in the primary, he endorsed the successful general election campaign of Michelle Wu.

-On March 16, 2022, Jackson was one of fourteen names put forth by the Boston City Council as nominees serve on the newly-established Boston Commission on Black Men and Boys.
-Mayor Wu had the authority to select seven of these nominees to appoint to the commission.
+On March 16, 2022, Jackson was one of fourteen names put forth by the Boston City Council as nominees serve on the newly established Boston Commission on Black Men and Boys.
+Mayor Wu had the authority to select seven of those nominees to appoint to the commission.
 The commission has 21 members, seven of which are selected by the mayor after being first recommended from the Boston City Council, while the remainder are selected by the mayor independently from a pool of applicants.
 On May 19, 2022, Mayor Wu announced that she would appoint Jackson to the commission.

 In October 2022, Jackson spoke before the Boston City Council in support of a proposal by the City Council to raise the pay of city councilors by 20%.
 He claimed in his remarks that after his election to the city council, he nearly lost his house to foreclosure.
 While the amendment was passed by the council, Mayor Wu vetoed it.
 Wu supported an 11% increase, which had been the recommendation of Boston’s compensation advisory board, but opposed a 20% increase.